 Removing the Limits

-By putting telemedicine techniques into practice, we remove the limits of geography, time, and stigma.
+By putting online treatment techniques into practice, we remove the limits of geography, time, and stigma.
 This will improve patient access to addiction treatment services.
 These are a few of the ways:

 - Patients that live in rural areas can get addiction treatment services in their homes or the office of a local medical provider instead of needing to drive long distances.